Marcell Ozuna Player Props: Braves vs. Royals

 Marcell Ozuna At The Plate

-- Ozuna has two home runs and five walks while batting .083.
+- Ozuna is batting .075 with two home runs and six walks.

-- In three of 11 games this season, Ozuna got a hit, but only one each time.
+- Ozuna has a hit in three of 12 games played this season (25.0%), but no multi-hit games.

-- He has gone deep in two of 11 games played this season, and in 4.9% of his plate appearances.
+- He has gone deep in two of 12 games played this year, and in 4.3% of his plate appearances.

-- Ozuna has driven in a run twice this year, but just one in each of those games.
+- Ozuna has driven in a run twice this season, but just one in each of those games.

-- He has scored in three games this year (27.3%), but has had no multi-run games.
+- He has scored a run in three of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.